 Cathy is a chartered engineer, graduating in chemical engineering from Imperial College, London.
-As well as installing renewables (solar pv and thermal) at her home in Lyndhurst, Cathy’s long-held ambition has been to initiate a local community power generation scheme and WSS is a very satisfying fulfillment of that dream.
-She is also the Coordinator for the New Forest Transition School and Community Energy Saving Project which is partly-funded by New Forest National Park Authority’s Sustainable Development Fund.
+As well as installing renewables (solar pv and a battery) at her home in Lyndhurst, Cathy’s long-held ambition has been to initiate a local community power generation scheme and WSSC is a very satisfying fulfilment of that dream.
+She is also the Coordinator for the Schools Energy Project which works with schools and communities in the New Forest, Southampton, Eastleigh, Test Valley, south Wiltshire and east Dorset, to promote energy saving.

 Rob has an engineering degree and worked as an engineer and business manager for suppliers to the water industry, before leaving to start his own engineering consultancy business.
 For the last eighteen years he has run a company providing websites for small businesses.
 As a regional chair for the Federation of Small Businesses, Rob is an active lobbyist on the role of small businesses as a vital part of the local economy.
 As well as his role in West Solent Solar Cooperative, Rob has also represented business, sustainability and the local economy on several consultative panels for local government.
 He became involved in West Solent Solar Cooperative in the planning and funding stage and has been actively involved in subsequent decisions relating to site operation and corporate structure.